LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 ![Streamlit final Screenshot](streamlit-final.png "Streamlit OpenCV Webapp")

-### This is all working good in my computer.
+## This is all working good in my computer.
 But how do I make it available for the public to see.

 To do that, we need to host this program somewhere, There are different hosting providers for complex projects.
 But for our hobby-project, do we have any simple solution?

 Looks like there is!
 We can host our streamlit application in the streamlit-cloud for free.
 You can host upto 3 apps in an account for free, they get upto 1GB of memory.
-Checkout this tutorial from the community to quickly host this.
+Checkout [this tutorial](https://docs.streamlit.io/streamlit-cloud/community) from the community to host this to streamlit-cloud.

+**That brings us to the end of this tutorial, Hope you found it useful.**